Finsinyur/PyOptionTree/README.md

   - the most basic approach is a user-defined time-to-expiry, this is defined by the number of years; the number of discrete steps is flexible as long as it is a whole number; by default the number of time step is 4
   - alternatively, user can define the spot date (current date) and the expiration date; this feature is created to fit real world analysis, in which users are given expiration date of the contract rather than the time-to-expiry; the number of discrete steps can be flexible (either user-defined or in numebr of days) in absence of an ex-div date
-  - if an ex-div date is defined the number of discrete steps is then strictly in days
+  - if an ex-div date is defined the number of discrete steps would be calculated and rounded off to the nearest whole number

 - Define type of binomial tree
   - At the moment, only two types of tree are supported, namely the CRR Tree and the RB Tree